tobiasdossinger/dwa.form.cork/README.md

 - [ ] Load social media channels of marteria dynamically on to the site (Live-Feed)
 - [ ] Add ticket-section for upcoming concerts

-If you have any questions and/or feedback about the project, contact me via [e-mail](mailto:mail.tobiasdossinger.com).

 **Enjoy** 🎶